 MBUSA sells cars throughout the US in all 50 states and Puerto Rico.

-The company is leading the US automotive industry by putting an emission-free, lithium-ion battery powered sedan on the road.
+The company took a lead in the US automotive industry by putting an emission-free, lithium-ion battery powered sedan on the road.
 The all-electric B-Class went on sale in 2013.